 You will need to complete an internship in an approved nonprofit organization.
 We recommend you spend one full semester (fall, spring, or summer) at a single organization, after completing LEAD 420: Theories of Nonprofit Leadership.
 You can take LEAD 499: Internship Seminar concurrently or directly after your internship experience.
 Please work alongside your advisor to map out this process.

 The Staley School of Leadership Studies also offers the undergraduate minor with a standard focus.

 Learn More and Next Steps

 Visit our frequently asked questions page to learn more about the requirements and declaring the minor.

 Find out why K-State is a good fit for you by experiencing it in person.
-If you're interested in scheduling a campus visit, contact New Student Services and request a tour that includes Leadership Studies.
-Learn more about scheduling a tour, or call their office at 800-432-8270 (toll free) or 785-532-6250.
+Contact New Student Services and request a K-State campus tour that includes Leadership Studies.
+Call their office at 785-532-6250.